-Surgery in the central and peripheral nervous system is called neurosurgery (surgery for brain tumours).
-In many cases, removing all or part of the tumour may allow you to fully recover and return to leading an active life.
+Surgery in the brain or spinal cord is called neurosurgery.
+Removing all or part of the tumour may allow you to return to leading an active life.

 Learn more about:

 - Preparing for surgery

 - Types of surgery

 - After your brain or spinal cord operation

 - Side effects of surgery